xmatters/pyxmatters/README.md

 To Upgrade via pip, navigate to terminal and enter:
 * `sudo pip3 install --upgrade --force-reinstall pyxmatters`

+## Quick Start
+For a quick start sample file, see the attached

 ## Working Projects
 For implementation in a working project see: https://github.com/matthewhenry1/integrator_py